Privacy Policy

 Right to erasure

-In special cases, you have the right to have data about you deleted prior to the time of our general general deletion.
+In special cases, you have the right to have information about you deleted before the time of our ordinary general deletion occurs.

 Right to restriction of processing

-You have the right to have the processing of your personal data restricted in certain cases.
-If you have the right to have the processing restricted, we may in future only process the data - except for storage - with your consent, or for the establishment, exercise or defense of legal claims, or to protect a person or important public interests.
+In certain situations, you have the right to limit how we process your personal information.
+If you have the right to restrict processing, we may only process the information in the future – with the exception of storage – with your consent, or for the establishment, exercise, or defense of legal claims, or to protect a person or important public interests.

 Right to object

-In certain cases, you have the right to object to our or lawful processing of your personal data.
+In certain instances, you have the right to object to our or legitimate processing of your personal data.
 You can also object to the processing of your data for direct marketing purposes.

-In certain cases, you have the right to receive your personal data in a structured, commonly used and machine-readable format and to have this personal data transferred from one controller to another without hindrance.
+In certain cases, you have the right to receive your personal data in a structured, commonly used, and machine-readable format and to have these personal data transferred from one data controller to another without hindrance.

-You can read more about your rights in the Danish Data Protection Agency's guide on data subjects' rights, which you can find at www.datatilsynet.dk.
+You can read more about your rights in the Danish Data Protection Agency's guide on the rights of data subjects, which you can find at www.datatilsynet.dk.

-You have the right to file a complaint with the Danish Data Protection Agency if you are dissatisfied with the way we process your personal data.
-You can find the Danish Data Protection Agency's contact details at www.datatilsynet.dk.
+You have the right to lodge a complaint with the Danish Data Protection Agency if you are dissatisfied with the way we process your personal data.
+You can find the Danish Data Protection Agency's contact information at www.datatilsynet.dk.